 UMass Anthropology 380

-Looking for a challenging, community-oriented social justice course with an
+Looking for a challenging, community-engaged social justice course?

 Grassroots Community Organizing is the core academic course of UACT.

-The primary objective of GCO is for students to develop the capacity to learn from and act in effective and complex solidarity with communities organizing for social, economic, racial, and environmental justice.
+The primary objective of GCO is for students to develop the capacity to learn from and act in solidarity with a wide range of communities that are organizing for social, economic, racial, and environmental justice.

-In GCO, students study ways that diverse communities build power to address complex systems of marginalization, violence, and inequity.
+In GCO, students study the ways that diverse communities effectively build powerful organizations and movements to address complex systems of marginalization, violence, and inequity.
 In order to engage effectively with community-based struggles for justice, GCO students also study their own diverse experiences and identities within their shared cultural context.

 The GCO classroom is facilitated by well-supported teams of highly skilled students who have engaged in an intensive UACT facilitation training program.
 (Learn more about our facilitators!)
-We learn through engagement with texts, one another, and community organizers who share their work, struggles, and knowledge with us throughout the semester and especially during the Alternative Spring Break trip.
+We learn through engagement with texts, one another, and community organizers who share their work, struggles, and knowledge with us throughout the semester.

 Participation in GCO is by application only.